 - Leg pains or backache

-Some women may experience fewer symptoms once the fibroid has become calcified.
-Discuss your symptoms with a uterine fibroid specialist in NYC to find out your specific prognosis.
+If you suspect you have fibroids, schedule a fibroid screening to find out your specific prognosis.
 Your fibroid doctor may run some tests in addition to an examination to reach a diagnosis.

 Causes and Risk Factors

-Uterine fibroids appear to be caused by a combination of factors.
-Factors that may contribute to the growth of fibroids include:
+There are a combination of causal factors that may contribute to the growth of fibroids in general, including:

 - Female hormones, including estrogen and progesterone, which stimulate the growth of fibroids

 - Genetic changes that create different than normal uterine muscle cells